Lokelma Patient Tips

 - Before you start treatment, tell your healthcare provider if you have problems with having a bowel movement, including severe constipation, a blockage (obstruction) in your bowel, or dry hard stool that will not pass out of your rectum (impaction).
 Let them know if you have had problems with your bowels after surgery.

-- The manufacturer AstraZeneca offers a Savings Card that may reduce your copays to $0 if you qualify.
-You can download your savings card online and no activation is required.
-The manufacturer can also offer help to determine your insurance coverage and connect you with affordability programs.
+- The manufacturer AstraZeneca offers a Savings Card that may reduce your copays to $0 if you qualify (restrictions may apply).
+You can download your savings card online from the manufacturer's website and no activation is required.
+They also offer additional educational resources.
+The manufacturer can answer questions your insurance coverage and connect you with affordability programs.
 In the U.S., call 1-844-LOKELMA (1-844-565-3562), Monday – Friday, 8 am to 8 pm ET.

 6. Response and effectiveness